mak-gitdev/HA_enoceanmqtt/README.md

  - [ ] `A5-12-00` (not tested)
  - [x] `A5-12-01`

 For devices not yet supported, only the RSSI sensor is created in Home Assistant.

+**Note**: If your device is not supported yet, please feel free to ask me for adding your device through the discussion panel.
+Or feel free to add it to *__`mapping.yaml`__* and make a pull request (see [adding new devices](https://github.com/mak-gitdev/HA_enoceanmqtt#adding-new-devices) for more details).

 ## Adding new devices
 You can modify the *__`mapping.yaml`__* file to add new devices or new entities to already supported devices.